VinCBR900/VinCBR900/README.md

 **uBASIC 8088** (~2 KB, this project).
 Ported from 65C02 uBASIC, but due to the intrinsec signed 16 bit instruction set provides ROM space for extra functionality: `DELAY`, `FOR..TO..[STEP]`/`NEXT`, `GOSUB`/`RETURN`, `IN`/`OUT`, optional (start, end) for `LIST`, `TAB(n)` in addition to `CHR$` in `PRINT`.
 Keywords are mostly tokenized to save RAM space.

 **uBASIC 2650** (~4 KB, this project).
 In spirit to the original Tiny BASIC spec.
 Ported from 6502 version with  `REM`, `CHR$(n)`.
 Omits `FOR`, `GOSUB`/`RETURN` to stay within 4 KB.
-Does not tokenise but only parses 2 bytes fo each command.
+Does not tokenise but only parses 2 bytes of each command.
 Loops and subroutines are implemented with `GOTO` and variable-based state, as in the classic Tiny BASIC tradition.
 This has been the most difficult to develop and has fewer features for more memory.

 #### What Apple 1 BASIC has that non of my Tiny BASIC variants provide